Opel Kadett B: 1.9-litre (1967–1973)

-Also listed from 1967, and fitted in 143,000 Kadett Bs was the 1,897 cc version of the Camshaft in Head (CIH) engine.
+Also listed from 1967, and fitted in 143,000 Kadett Bs was the 1,897 cc version of the (CIH) engine.
 Again, only the high-compression version of the engine was listed for the Kadett, providing maximum output of 90 PS at 5,100 rpm, using a 9.5:1 compression ratio.
 After August 1971 the compression ratio was reduced to 9.0:1 due to the reduction in octane levels available at filling stations.
 In practice, though the engine was listed for the Kadett B until 1973, very few of the Kadetts produced in 1972 and 1973 were fitted with it as the focus of dealers' and customers' attention switched to the manufacturer's newer Ascona and Manta models.

 The 1.9-litre engine was fitted in the top of the range "Opel Rallye Kadett" as an alternative to the smaller high-compression 1.2-litre engine also offered for this sportingly attired variant, readily identifiable from the thick black side stripe and the black paint on the lid of the bonnet/hood.

 In Germany the "1900 S" engine was offered only in the coupé-bodied "Opel Rallye Kadett" although for certain export markets, notably the US, this engine was available in all body versions offered.

 Between April 1970 and the end of the Kadett B's model life a more highly tuned "HL" („Hochleistung“/"High powered") version of the 1.9-litre engine could be fitted to a Rallye Sprint version of the car, power further increased to 106 PS.
 "Hochleistung" cars could be purchased from Opel dealers and from at least one specialist engine tuning business, but they never appeared on Opel price lists in Germany where the cars were always rare.
 The 106 PS powered Kadett B Rallye Sprint was less of a rarity in Sweden where a high proportion of the cars produced were sold.

 1.5-litre (export only: 1967-1970)

-The smallest of Opel's (CIH) engines never found its way into Kadetts for the domestic market, but the 1,492 cc unit was installed in 44,000 Kadett saloons/sedans and estates/station wagons destined for export between 1967 and 1970, primarily for Austria, Finland, Sweden and the USA (where it was only offered for the 1968 model year).
+The smallest of Opel's (CIH) engines never found its way into Kadetts for the domestic market, but the 1,492 cc unit was installed in 44,000 Kadett saloons and estates destined for export between 1967 and 1970, primarily for Austria, Finland, Sweden and the USA (where it was only offered for the 1968 model year).
 The version fitted in the Kadetts was a 65 PS high-compression unit.